 Students who work full-time as Catholic school teachers, administrators, or parish administrators are eligible to apply.
 Students must submit their department's Graduate Scholarship Application with proof of employment attached (eg., last pay stub or letter from supervisor on official letterhead) in order to be considered.

-Catholic clergy or members of Catholic religious communities from developing countries may apply for full tuition assistance in order to obtain one (1) master's or doctoral degree in any field of study at LMU.
+Catholic clergy or members of Catholic religious orders from developing countries may apply for full tuition assistance in order to obtain one (1) master's or doctoral degree in any field of study at LMU.
 Interested applicants should submit a copy of their R-1 Visa to the Graduate Studies Office, along with a one (1) page statement of intent.